abouroumine/grpc-v1/README.md

 # grpc-v1
-Basic Application that shows the implementation of gRPC Communication Protocol in Go.
+Basic Application that shows the implementation of gRPC Communication Protocol in Go. we use in this example a simple uniry Communication style between the Server <=> Client.

 # Steps
 1- We start by implementing the Service we want in the (.proto) file.